 NANTON, AB (December 7th, 2022) – A seasonal variance in dissolved manganese in the municipal water supply is causing some public concern due to it causing a yellow or brown hue.
 It is not a bacterial issue, but a known challenge with our local water sources.
 The Town is looking into an appropriate and affordable way of addressing the issue with provincial authorities.
 Until the presence of manganese hits a certain level of concentration in the water over a period of time it is a largely aesthetic, if unappealing, problem.
 The drinking water presently complies with all safety requirements.

 - Manganese levels tested thus far within the community and at the plant are below the 0.12mg/l threshold.
-This is tested and monitored regularly.

 - Manganese levels in our reservoir vary depending on aeration, seasonal rains, temperature and turbidity (or a combination of these factors).
 There are both ‘high’ and ‘low’ years.

 - An Alberta Health Services boil advisory will not be triggered by dissolved manganese as boiling will neither extract or otherwise mitigate the colour or other properties of its presence.

 - Operations staff continue to monitor manganese levels daily within the water distribution system to ensure levels continue to stay below the acceptable concentration.